gentaliti/spring-starter-packs/README.md

  - Java
  - Spring boot
  - Docker
- - And a DB. currently Postgres, Mysql and MongoDB are supported
+ - And a DB.
+Currently Postgres, Mysql and MongoDB are supported

 #### Feel free to add more Spring - DB combinations :)